Maksemqwe123/smart-bot-assistant/README.md

 3.Open config and paste the following options:

-•OPEN_WEATHER_TOKEN - Api token weathers [api weather](https://openweathermap.org/api)
+â€¢OPEN_WEATHER_TOKEN - Api token weathers [api weather](https://openweathermap.org/api)

-•BOT_TOKEN - Bot token received from [BotFather](https://t.me/BotFather)
+â€¢BOT_TOKEN - Bot token received from [BotFather](https://t.me/BotFather)

-•ADMIN_ID - ID of the admin who will have access to the bug reports analysis
+â€¢ADMIN_ID - ID of the admin who will have access to the bug reports analysis

 ---
 4.Download libraries and modules